-Pursuant to the terms of her employment agreement dated June 1, 2004, as amended December 23, 2015, Wendy Diddell is employed as Executive Vice President, Chief Operating Officer.
+Pursuant to the terms of her employment agreement dated June 1, 2004, as amended December 23, 2015, Wendy S. Diddell is employed as Executive Vice President, Chief Operating Officer.
 Under the terms of the employment agreement, Ms. Diddell received an initial base salary of \$185,000 and a bonus opportunity of up to 50% of her then current base salary.
-Ms. Diddell's base salary was increased to \$390,942 as of December 23, 2015.
 Either the Company or Ms. Diddell may terminate her employment at any time for any reason, and upon any such a termination, the Company will be obligated to pay Ms. Diddell her then annual base salary for twelve months following such termination.
 During her employment term and for one year after termination for any reason, Ms. Diddell is prohibited from competing against the Company.
 Ms. Diddell's employment with the Company is for an indefinite term, during which she is employed on an at-will basis.

 Gregory J. Peloquin is employed as Executive Vice President, Power and Microwave Technologies Group under an employment agreement dated June 26, 2014, pursuant to which he received an initial base salary of \$309,000 and a bonus opportunity of up to 50% of his then current base salary.
 Pursuant to the terms of his employment agreement, Mr. Peloquin's employment may be terminated by Mr. Peloquin by providing 60 days' written notice to the Company.
 If the Company terminates Mr. Peloquin for any reason other than for cause, disability or death, the Company will be obligated to pay Mr. Peloquin his then annual base salary for twelve months following such termination.
 During his employment term and for one year after termination for any reason, Mr. Peloquin is prohibited from competing against the Company.
-Mr. Peloquin's employment with the Company is for a five year term, during which he is employed on an at-will basis.
+Mr. Peloquin's employment with the Company is for a five-year term, during which he is employed on an at-will basis.
 The term shall be extended automatically for successive one-year periods unless written notice of nonrenewal is provided to Mr. Peloquin or the Company within 60 days prior to the expiration of the Employment Term.

 Robert J. Ben is employed as Executive Vice President, Chief Financial Officer and Corporate Secretary under an employment agreement dated August 4, 2015, pursuant to which he received an initial base salary of \$270,000 and a bonus opportunity of up to 50% of his then current base salary.
-Mr. Ben also assumed the role of Chief Accounting Officer since October 16, 2016.
+Mr. Ben also assumed the role of Chief Accounting Officer on October 16, 2016.
 Pursuant to the terms of his employment agreement, Mr. Ben's employment may be terminated by Mr. Ben by providing 60 days' written notice to the Company.
 If the Company terminates Mr. Ben for any reason other than for cause, disability or death, the Company will be obligated to pay Mr. Ben his then annual base salary for twelve months following such termination.
-During his employment term and for one year after termination for any reason, Mr. Ben is prohibited from competing against the Company.
-Mr. Ben's employment with the Company is for a three year term, during which he is employed on an at-will basis.
+During his employment with the Company is for a three-year term, during which he is employed on an at-will basis.
 The term shall be extended automatically for successive one-year periods unless written notice of nonrenewal is provided to Mr. Ben or the Company within 60 days prior to the expiration of the Employment Term.